Signatures of anti-social mass-loss in the ordinary Type II SN 2024bch -- A non-interacting supernova with early high-ionisation features: Summary and conclusions

 \section{Summary and conclusions}

 In the previous sections we have detailed our analysis on the photometric (Sect.~\ref{sec:photometry}) and spectroscopic (Sect.~\ref{sec:spectroscopy}) evolution of the Type II \sn.

 Early spectra ($t\lesssim+7\,\rm{days}$) are dominated by narrow emission lines such as \ion{He}{II}, \ion{N}{III}, \ion{C}{IV} in addition to those of the H Balmer series (from \ha~to \hd).
 These show broad wings due to Thomson scattering by free electrons in a dense CSM \citep[see, e.g.,][and the comparison with the \ha~profile of SN~1998S at sufficiently high resolution in Fig.~\ref{fig:esLines}]{2001MNRAS.326.1448C,2018MNRAS.475.1261H} with an integrated luminosity increasing up to a maximum occurring $\simeq2-3\,\rm{days}$ after explosion for all narrow lines.
 As narrow lines increase in strength, their peaks progressively shift towards their rest wavelengths.
-We interpreted this evolution as a geometrical effect of the emitting region, in a similar fashion to a light echo \citep[see the geometry described for SN~2006gy in Fig. 6 by][]{Miller2006gy_lightecho}).
+We interpreted this evolution as a geometrical effect of the emitting region, in a similar fashion to a light echo \citep[see the geometry described for SN~2006gy in Fig. 6 by][and Figure~\ref{fig:CSMcartoon}]{Miller2006gy_lightecho}.
 At the time of the \ha~maximum luminosity ($\simeq+3.4\,\rm{days}$), we inferred the inner radius of the H-rich circumstellar shell only considering the light travel time, resulting in an inner radius $R_{in}\approx4.4\times10^{15}\,\rm{cm}$.
-This can be reached by typical SN ejecta (with $v_{ej}\simeq10^4$\kms) not earlier than $t_{reach}\simeq51\,\rm{days}$, roughly corresponding to the appearance of a blue shoulder in the \ha~line profile, occurring at $t\gtrsim+69\,\rm{days}$.
-The temporal match between $t_{reach}$ and the time at which the blue shoulder appears improves remarkably considering $v_{ej}\simeq7500$\kms~adopted in our modelling of the bolometric luminosity of \sn, resulting in a $t_{reach}\simeq+68\,\rm{days}$.
+This can be reached by typical SN ejecta (with $v_{ej}\simeq10^4$\kms; consistent with the BVZI measured from the \hb~P Cygni profile) not earlier than $t_{reach}\simeq51\,\rm{days}$, corresponding to the appearance of a blue shoulder in the \ha~line profile, occurring at $t\gtrsim+69\,\rm{days}$.
 It is therefore unlikely that the disappearance of narrow high-ionisation emission lines at $\simeq+7\,\rm{days}$ (see Fig~\ref{fig:earlyIDSpec}) is due to the CSM being swept away by the SN ejecta.
-In addition, the contribution of CSM-ejecta interaction to the luminosity output of the transient could be marginal and it is not necessary to reproduce the observed data of \sn, as shown by the modelling of its bolometric light curve (see Sect.~\ref{sec:photometry} and Fig.~\ref{fig:ModelBolom}).
+In addition, the contribution of CSM-ejecta interaction to the luminosity output of the transient could be marginal and it is not necessary to reproduce the observed data of \sn, as shown by the modelling of its bolometric light curve (see Sect.~\ref{sec:photometry} and Figure~\ref{fig:ModelBolom}).
 Our ``best-fit" model is able to reproduce the entire evolution of the bolometric luminosity invoking the contribution of two regions: a bulk of relatively massive ejecta ($M_{bulk}=5$\msun), whose emission accounts for the plateau luminosity, and an extended envelope ($M_{env}=0.2$\msun) with an outer radius $R_{env}=7\times10^{13}\,\rm{cm}$, responsible of the early luminosity peak due to its short diffusion time.
 This challenges the most common scenario invoked for SNe displaying ``flash spectroscopy features" \citep[][]{2014Natur.509..471G}, where shocks are the main source of ionising photons behind high-ionisation features.